jav-ed/phd_Thesis_Writing/2_Wr/1_Chapters/2_Chap/0_Results/2_Cases_D.typ

 // -------------------------------------------------------------------------- //
 In the following results with different $beta$ values are be shown.
-Note, while $beta$ as given in @eq_117 defines the maximal length of the tube-wing length that can be used for placing #glspl("lie"), the inverse can be calculated. the inverse gives the amount of free lenbgth that must be free of #glspl("lie").
+Note, while $beta$ as given in @eq_117 defines the maximal length of the tube-wing length that can be used for placing #glspl("lie"), the inverse can be calculated. the
-// ---------------------------------- here ---------------------------------- //

-// results
-depicted only the resuls that were found by the optimizer while not violating any constraints.
+// is it really the inverse?
+1-0.33 = 0.667 = 66.7%
+inverse gives the amount of free lenbgth that must be free of #glspl("lie").
+The following $beta$ values are considered: $beta = [0.5, space 0.33, space 0.285, space 0.25]$, which constitutes to a free length of $[50%, space ~66.7%, space 71.5%, space 75%]$.
+The results are depicted in @fig_91 to @fig_94.
+The number of selected #glspl("lie") of these results are based on the otuput presented in @fig_95.
+@fig_95 depicts the objective function of the four different visibility demands.
+It can be observed that depedning on the chosen $beta$ value and the number of #glspl("lie") not all objective functions were plotted.
+The reason for that is that only objective functions that were obtained while fulfilling the cosntraints were considered as feasible solutions and shown in the first row of @fig_95.
+// this need to be become clear
+Note, not having plotted the solutions of the other cases does nto mean no solution was obtained. it only means that solutions voiolated given constraints.
+Based on informaiton given in the first row of @fig_95, the the lowest objective function a visibility demand of 50% could be achieved with 8 #glspl("lie").
+The best #gls("ld", long:true) with a visibility demand of  66.7% could be achieved with seven #glspl("lie") while fulfilling the constraints.
+Accordingly, for a visibility demand of 71% and 75% the best #gls("lie") could be ahcieved with six and five #glspl("lie"), while fulfilling the constraints, respecitvely.
+Based on this fidning the number of #glspl("lie") for @fig_91 to @fig_94, were selected.
+Furthermore, inspecting all objective funciton values over the number of #glspl("lie"), given in the first row of @fig_95, it can be observed that the higher the number of #glspl("lie"), the better the #gls("ld") becomes.
+Furthermore, considering the second row of @fig_95, it can be observed that the higher the number of #glspl("lie") had become the complexer the optimiaztion task had become.
+This is suggested by the high number of iterations.
+For four #glspl("lie") solutions fulfilling the constraints for all four visibility demands are found.
+However, as increasing the number of #glspl("lie") the number of iterations increases up to the maximal allowed iteration number of 3000.
+This effect goes so far that for eight #glspl("lie") required nearly 8 times as much iterations as for finding a solution when comapred with four #glspl("lie") with a visibility demand of 50%.
+For the other three visibility demands for eight #glspl("lie"), even after running 3000 iterations no solutions could be found that would not violate the constraint

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_50/int_Forc_8.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D. 4 #glspl("lie") was selected.], )
+  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 50%.
+8 #glspl("lie") was selected.], )<fig_91>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_66/int_Forc_7.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D. 8 #glspl("lie") was selected.], )
+  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 66.7%.
+7 #glspl("lie") was selected.], )<fig_92>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_71/int_Forc_6.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D. 8 #glspl("lie") was selected.], )
+  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D with a free length of 71% .
+6 #glspl("lie") was selected.], )<fig_93>

 #figure(
   image("../../../../1_Data/2_Figs/0_Content/2_Chap/0_Results/Case_D_75/int_Forc_5.svg",
   width: 95%),
-  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D. 8 #glspl("lie") was selected.], )
+  caption: [real and optimized otucome, load, shear borde and bending moment distribution over the normalized span for optimization case D witha free length of 75%.
+5 #glspl("lie") was selected.], )<fig_94>